zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

  ArcBox uses Azure Key Vault to store the TLS certificate used by the sample Hello-Arc and OSM applications.
 Here are some things to try to explore this integration with Key Vault further:

-- Open the extension tab section of the _ArcBox-CAPI-Data_ cluster resource in Azure portal.
-You can now see that Azure Key Vault Secrets Provider, Flux (GitOps) and Open Service Mesh extensions are installed.
+- Open the extension tab section of the _ArcBox-CAPI-Data_ cluster resource in the Azure portal.
+You can now see that Azure Key Vault Secrets Provider, Flux (GitOps), and Open Service Mesh extensions are installed.

   ![Screenshot showing Azure Arc extensions ](./capi_keyvault01.png)